30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Fresh and playful

 An aqua and lime green Christmas theme brings vibrant and playful energy for a lively, modern holiday look.
+Try it for a Florida or tropical Christmas tree theme.

 Orange, Yellow, and Citrus Colors.